Adib234/image-repo/README.md

 - Why hash passwords instead of encrypt? what happens when two hashes are the same
 - To prevent the data from being sent in real text, secure requests using HTTP basic authentication so your hash isn't in vain
 - To change the state of the parent component, pass an event down the child and on the event the child will `$emit(event)`, used this to logout from my component
+- Usually the two key advantages of client side caching are:
+  - Data is available with a very small latency.
+  - The database system receives less queries, allowing to serve the same dataset with a smaller number of nodes.

 # To do